 The main difference is that the turbo trainer simulates the grade of the hill by applying more electromechanical resistive force.
 Basically its harder to maintain speed when your turbo apples the brakes (going uphill).
 You can turn down this effect in zwift…its called the “difficulty” and it is the degree to which resistance is added when a slope is on screen.

 In general if the trainer has a high resistive force then you will slow quickly and if in the case of a mechanical dumb trainer if the flywheel is *small* then it will simulate a hill effect when you push and dont push on a hill.
 In the case of a smart trainer if the electromechanical braking is applied in proportion to the real life effect then again it will simulate climbing to some extent.
 Whether it is entirely realistic is doubtful, as the outdoor conditions are too variable, BUT you will get a reasonable uphill training experience.

-250w on the flat is the same power and energy and 250w uphill but there are a lot of differences in reality.
+The same power (eg 250w) on the flat is the same power and energy (as 250w) uphill but there are a lot of differences which means *it feels different*

-75% of the resistive forces on the flat are aero-drag which rise exponentially meaning effectively you hit a wall in terms of going faster but slow down very subtly.
-This is why w/cda is important in flat timetrials
+~75% of the resistive forces on the flat are aero-drag which rise exponentially meaning effectively you ‘hit a wall’ in terms of going faster but once you slow, you will tend to keep going on the flat…..this is essentially why w/cda is important in flat timetrials

-All of this means your pedal dynamics become different when climbing resulting in a slightly different muscle useage, and different type of fatigue.
+All of this means your pedal dynamics become different when climbing resulting in a slightly different muscle usage, and a different type of fatigue.

-Train to be a good climber as well as good on the flat.
+In a sentence: train to be a good climber as well as good on the flat (and visa versa).